supermarsx/autoderiva/docs/configuration.md

 - `CheckDiskSpace` is run before creating the temporary workspace; set it to `false` if you have special storage arrangements or don't want the script to perform the free-space check.
 - To override defaults, create a `config.json` containing only the keys you want to change.
 Example above shows a minimal override.
 - `ScanOnlyMissingDrivers` uses the PnP ProblemCode to identify devices missing drivers.
 On some systems/hosts, determining the ProblemCode may be limited; if so, the scan may find fewer IDs.
-- `ClearWifiProfiles` runs at the end of the script so it does not interfere with driver downloads during the run.
+- Wi‑Fi cleanup runs at the end of the script so it does not interfere with driver downloads during the run.
+- Default Wi‑Fi behavior is conservative: `WifiCleanupMode: SingleOnly` with `WifiProfileNameToDelete: Null`.

 Troubleshooting tips